e97m/data-structures-and-algorithms/class05-linked-list/README-linked-list.md

 Overview:

+This application creates a linked list, which is a list of nodes, each node has a value and a pointer to the next node if exists.
+The benefit of this over ordinary list is the freedom in creation location inside the memory.

-This application creats a linked list.
-It has three methods:
+This linked list has three methods:

- - `inserst`: to add a node to the head of the linked list.
+ - `insert`: to add a node to the head of the linked list.
+The time complexity of it is O(1)

  - `append`: to add a node to the end of the linked list.
+The time complexity of it is O(n)

  - `includes`: to search for a node's value in the linked list.
+The time complexity of it is O(n)

  <br>

+ This application has been created as a solution to the code challenge 5.
+You can test the file by running (pytest), I recommend you install (poetry) package before that.

 https://github.com/e97m/data-structures-and-algorithms/pull/6